Venous and arterial leg ulcers

 Venous leg ulcers treatment:

 If you have a venous leg ulcer, a home care nurse will apply the wound management procedures with custom cleansing products and wounds dressings.
-It is very important that the patient and his family are informed that the treatment will only be successful if the compression bandages are worn as advised by a nurse.
+It is very important that you and your family are informed that the treatment will only be successful if the compression bandages are worn as advised by a nurse.
 This may be a perceived as a constraint, but the healing rates are considerably improved if the compression is maintained.
 Elevating legs and other preventive measures are very important to achieve rapid wound closure and to avoid re-occurrence of venous leg ulcers.

 What is an arterial ulcer?